ganeti/p2v-transfer/doc/design.rst

      gnt-instance start -H initrd_path=/boot/initrd.img-p2v instance17

-3. The instance tries to fetch an SSH public key from a predetermined location.
-When it finds one, it downloads it to its /root/.ssh/authorized_keys file, giving the source machine shell access to the target.
+3. The user boots the source machine from a liveCD or PXE image of the transfer OS, and runs the p2v-transfer script, providing the IP address of the target instance and whatever credentials are needed to establish an SSH connection to the bootstrap OS.
 4. The instance disks are partitioned and formatted as required to duplicate the source machine.
 In the case where the target disks are not the same size as the source ones this requires some cleverness (or user input, more likely) to ensure that the important filesystems (e.g. /usr) have some wiggle room.
-5. The newly created filesystems are mounted on the target.
-Data is copied from the source to the target.
+5. The newly created filesystems are mounted in the bootstrap OS.
+Data is copied from the source filesystem to the target filesystem.
-6. Modifications are made to the target so that it works in ganeti.
-Some of these modifications may be extremely os-specific, so they probably shouldn’t be hard-coded into the p2v script, but there isn’t currently a hook in the OS API for this operation.
-However, the instance is still running (from RAM) at this point, so there may be other options.
-See “Unresolved Questions,” below.
+6. Modifications are made to the target filesystem so that it will work correctly as a ganeti instance.
+Some of these may be OS-specific, so the script should be able to recognize (or select) an OS and perform the appropriate actions, at least for popular Linux versions.
 7. Power the instance off, so ganeti-watcher will restart it using the default kernel and initrd.
 Or, potentially, using pvgrub to use the kernel that’s on the transferred image, depending on the setup of